 Corporate Governance Guidelines.
 The board of directors is committed to sound principles of corporate governance and has established Corporate Governance Guidelines (the "Corporate Governance Guidelines") that it believes are consistent with our Core Values, and that assist the board of directors in effectively exercising its responsibilities.
 The Corporate Governance Guidelines provide a framework for our company's governance and the board of director's activities, covering such matters as director independence, director orientation and continuing education, director responsibilities, director access to independent advisers and management, annual evaluations of the board of directors and its committees, and other corporate governance practices and principles.
-Our board of directors periodically, and at least annually, reviews and, as appropriate, revises the Corporate Governance Guidelines to ensure that they reflect the board of director's corporate governance objectives and commitments.
+Our board of director's corporate Governance Guidelines to ensure that they reflect the board of director's corporate governance objectives and commitments.
 The Corporate Governance Guidelines are available on our website at www.f-e-t.com under "Corporate Governance" in the "Investors" section.

-- v Seven of our nine directors are independent.
-Mr. Gaut does not qualify as an independent director given his prior service as our President and Chief Executive Officer, and Mr. Lux does not qualify as an independent director given his service as our current President and Chief Executive Officer. - v Two directors have been formally designated by our board of directors as audit committee financial experts, three other directors would qualify as such, if so designated, and all of our directors would qualify as financially literate, if so designated. - vWe have seven directors who have served or are serving as a Chief Executive Officer and five directors who have served as a Chief Financial Officer. - vDiversity and inclusion are part of our values and we believe our board of directors encompasses a diverse mix of perspectives, experiences, geography, gender, and race/ethnicity.
-To that end, two of our directors are female and one of our directors is racially/ethnically diverse.
-As of the close of 2021, over 40% of our non-executive board member seats were held by individuals of under-represented categories on public company boards.
+- Six of our eight directors are independent.
+Mr. Gaut does not qualify as an independent director given his prior service as our President and Chief Executive Officer, and Mr. Lux does not qualify as an independent director given his service as our current President and Chief Executive Officer. - Two directors have been formally designated by our board of directors as audit committee financial experts, three other directors would qualify as such, if so designated, and all of our directors would qualify as financially literate, if so designated. - We have six directors who have served or are serving as a Chief Executive Officer and five directors who have served as a Chief Financial Officer. - Diversity and inclusion are part of our values and we believe our board of directors encompasses a diverse mix of perspectives, experiences, geography, gender, and race/ethnicity.
+To that end, two of our directors are female (one of whom chairs our Audit Committee) and one of our directors is racially/ethnically diverse.
+As of March 15, 2024, 42% of our non-executive board member seats were held by individuals of under-represented categories on public company boards.
+Our board of directors is committed to establishing further gender and ethnic diversity.

 Director Independence.
 Our Corporate Governance Guidelines provide that a majority of the members of the board of directors and all of the members of the Audit Committee and the Compensation and Human Capital Committee must qualify as "independent directors" in accordance with the NYSE listing standards.
-In addition, it is the policy of the board of directors that all Audit Committee members also satisfy the criteria for independence under applicable provisions of the U.S. Securities Exchange Act of 1934, as amended (the "Exchange Act") and applicable SEC rules.
+In addition, it is the policy of the board of directors that all Audit Committee members also satisfy the criteria for independence under applicable provisions of the Exchange Act and applicable SEC rules.
 No director is considered independent unless the board of directors affirmatively determines that he or she has no material relationship with us, either directly or as a partner, stockholder or officer of an organization that has a relationship with us.
-The NYSE listing standards include objective tests that can disqualify a director from being treated as independent, as well as a subjective element, under which the board of directors must affirmatively determine that each independent director has no material relationship with us, either directly or as a partner, stockholder or officer of an organization that has a relationship with us.
+The NYSE listing standards include objective tests that can disqualify a director from being treated as independent, as well as a subjective element, under which the board of directors must affirmatively determine that each independent director has no material relationship with us, either or officer of an organization that has a relationship with us.
 The board of directors considers all facts and circumstances it deems relevant in making independence determinations.